top of page

 Creating an Effective Homeschool Schedule

 Now that you've got your weekly plan in place, it's time to create a daily schedule that keeps everyone on track and engaged.
 But don't worry, this doesn't mean you have to sacrifice all your free time.
-Here’s what you need to consider:

 1. Focus on Routine, Not Strict Timetables: Instead of trying to schedule every minute of your day, focus on creating a predictable routine that works for your family.
-Maybe you always start the day with a fun read-aloud, tackle core subjects in the morning, and save art and music for the afternoon.
+You can always start the day with a fun read-aloud, tackle core subjects in the morning, and save art and music for the afternoon.
 The exact timing can be flexible, but having a general flow to your day will help everyone feel more grounded and focused.

 2. Incorporate Core Subjects and Breaks: Make sure to allocate plenty of time for the essential subjects, like math, reading, and writing.
 These skills form the foundation of your child's education, so don't skimp on the practice!
 But don't forget to sprinkle in plenty of breaks, too.
 A quick stretch, a silly dance party, or a romp in the backyard can do wonders for everyone's energy and focus.

 3. Use Time Blocks for Flexibility: Instead of assigning rigid start and end times to each subject, try using time blocks.
-A sample lineup:

 • AM block: Math and language arts